 CBD is short for cannabidiol – one of over 100 cannabinoids that naturally exist in cannabis plants.
 In recent years, interest in this cannabinoid has soared sky-high thanks to its supposed health benefits.

 Today, the CBD pet products sub-segment is one of the fastest growing in the CBD industry.
 Yes, many pet owners are increasingly turning to cannabis-based products to manage wide-ranging health conditions in pets.
-Indeed, a recent survey showed that nearly 50% of US pet owners use CBD for their cats and dogs based on the recommendations of veterinarians.
+Indeed, a recent survey showed that nearly 50% of US pet owners use CBD for their dogs and cats based on the recommendations of veterinarians.

 CBD is largely non-toxic and generally well-tolerated in humans and dogs.
 Research shows doses of up to 1500 mg of CBD a day have been well-tolerated in human models.
 Dogs have more cannabinoid receptors than people, so they may not need as much CBD as people to manage similar health conditions.